 - Analyse and evaluate software processes from the perspective of established capability and maturity models;

-- Specify, design and implement computer-based systems, processes, and programs, as well as implement software project management to meet desired functional and quality requirements;
+- Specify, design and implement computer-based systems, processes, and programmes, as well as implement software project management to meet the desired functional and quality requirements;

 - Identify security risks that may be involved in the operation of computing equipment within a given context;